tokensmith/otter/docs/Introduction.md

 ```

 ### Error Handling
-Error handling can be configured globally or it can be specified per coordinate.
+Error handling can be configured globally or it can be specified per route.

-404, 415 - logically makes sense for a coordinate b/c it never ran a between.
+404, 415 - logically makes sense for a route b/c it never ran a between.
 500 - may not since it may have been caused by a between.

 #### Global